RobertBaruch/nmigen-tutorial/1_install.md

     * Switch to g++-7 before compiling icestorm: `sudo update-alternatives --config gcc`
   * **Now** follow the given instructions for installing icestorm and NextPNR.
   * For WSL, you will also need the Windows version of iceprog.exe, which is inside a zip file from [FPGAWars' toolchain-icestorm repository](https://github.com/FPGAwars/toolchain-icestorm/releases).
+  * For Debian on WSL, you need to "fix" libQt5Core.so.5: `sudo strip --remove-section=.note.ABI-tag /usr/lib/x86_64-linux-gnu/libQt5Core.so.5`.
+See [bug](https://github.com/Microsoft/WSL/issues/3023).
+So... use Ubuntu for WSL instead?

 * [Lattice ECP5 devices](https://github.com/SymbiFlow/prjtrellis)